International @Campuslife provides visa and immigration advice

 However, you can start preparing for your application at any time You do not need to wait for a CAS statement before you start preparing and this is especially important if you are making your application close to the course start date.
 Dependent on your individual situation it may take you 28 days or more to get the financial documents you need to make a valid application, so the earlier you work out what you need and start gathering these the better.
 Full information about visa application requirements can be found below.

 How do make my application?

-- Preparing and gathering documentation, completing the Student visa application form and paying relevant fees (all online)
+- Preparing and gathering documentation, completing the Student visa application form, and paying relevant fees (online)

-- Going to a Visa Application Centre (VAC), submitting your biometrics and undertaking a Credibility Interview
+- Going to a Visa Application Centre (VAC), submitting biometrics and undertaking a Credibility Interview

 Make sure you are also downloading and reading the extra visa information leaflets on these pages.
 They will help you to work out exactly how much money you need for your visa application, what documents you need and how you can reduce the risk of being refused because of your financial documents.